-- On the Configuration tab, in the Fingerprint comparison setup area, expand the comparison group folder representing the group the source you would like to remove belongs to. - 2.
-Right-click the source you would like to remove, and then click Remove.
+- 1 On the Configuration tab, in the Fingerprint comparison setup area, expand the comparison group folder representing the group the source you would like to remove belongs to. - 2 Right-click the source you would like to remove, and then click Remove.

-Note: If the Remove option is unavailable (greyed out), there is most likely a comparison underway.
-Stop the current comparison before continuing (see "Stopping a Fingerprint Comparison", on page 460).
+Note: If the Remove option is unavailable (grayed out), there is most likely a comparison underway.
+Stop the current comparison before continuing (see Stopping a Fingerprint Comparison, on page 583).

-3. Click Apply all to save the change to the comparison group.
+3 Click Apply all to save the change to the comparison group.

-The asterisk (\) next to the comparison group name disappears, indicating the change to the comparison group configuration is saved.
+System Response: The asterisk (\) next to the comparison group name disappears, indicating the change to the comparison group configuration is saved.